-- 6 oz. of candy bars.
-Six ounces is three full size candy bars.
+- Candy bars.
+You will need six ounces which is three full size candy bars.
 I used a combination of Milky Way, Snickers, 3 Musketeers, and Twix.
 You could use any candy bar but you are going to melt some of the candy so if the candy bar has nuts or a cookie base, that will not melt but it still works.
 You can also use an equivalent amount of mini or fun size candy bars.

 - Milk.
 I use a combination of whole milk, half and half and whipping cream.

 - Cut the candy bars into small pieces.

 - Melt 4 oz. of the candy bars into a cup of milk either in the microwave or in sauce pan on the stove top.
 Stir consistently so it doesn’t burn or boil.
 Set aside the remaining chopped up candy bar.

 - Stir until the candy bar melts and mixture is smooth.
 If you used candy bars with nuts or cookie you will have lumps but like I said, that’s fine!

 - Allow this mixture to cool.
 Place in the refrigerator to speed up the process.

 - Add in remaining ingredients to cooled mixture.

 - Put into ice cream maker and process according to manufacturers directions.